SaxbyMod/Python-MTC-ART-FORMATTER-AUTOMATIC/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running:

     ```bash
     pip install pillow
     ```

 ## Usage

-1. **Prepare Your Artwork:**
+1. **Prepare Your Artwork (If also using the C# Gen Below 2nd bullet applies):**
     - Place the original card art images in the `Input` folder.
-   - Ensure the filenames follow the desired format: `[Name](Category)[Description]_Rarity.png`.
+    - Ensure the filenames follow the desired format: `Name(Category)[Description]_Rarity.png`.
 2. **Run the Script:**
     - Open a terminal in the script's directory.
     - Execute the following command:

         ```bash
         python RUNME.py
         ```

     - Enter the desired `edition_id` when prompted.
 3. **Review Output:**
     - The converted card art will be placed in the `CvrtrOutput` folder.
     - The descaled/rescaled art will be in the `RescalerOutput` folder.
 4. **Clean Output Folders (Optional):**
     - To remove the contents of the output folders before each run, simply run the script.

 ## Notes